 - Path to native and text files need to be a single field each with a relative path to the file instead of two separate fields (i.e. NATIVEDIR and NATIVEFILE)

-- Paths to native and text files needs to start from volume folder
+- Paths to native and text files need to start from the volume folder

-- Order of documents from DAT file should be the same order with OPT image load file.
+- The order of documents from the DAT file should be in the same order as the OPT image load file.

 OPT Image Load File